How to convince your meat loving relatives to opt for a vegetarian Christmas

-Kale chips have been on everyone’s lips since 2013, buy why changing a winning concept?
+Kale chips have been on everyone’s lips since 2013, so why change a winning concept?
 Tear apart the kale in mouth size pieces.
 Toss the kale in olive oil and put it on an oven tray.
 Sprinkle over salt flakes and in the oven it goes.
-Cook in 200 degrees until crisp.
+Cook at 200 degrees until crisp.
 It usually takes about 10 minutes.

 Kale chips are now considered a modern classic.

 Pan fry halved Brussel sprouts in oil or butter until soft.
 Add diced apple and some honey and continue to cook for a couple of minutes.
 Serve warm with skinned orange segments.
 Yum.